 (You can allow asparagus berries to mature and drop each fall.
 In spring, thin out new plants started from dropped berries; allow some new plants to establish and replace older plants.)

-Where you cut back top growth, mound 3 or 4 inches of soil over crowns or add 3 to 4 inches of aged manure and compost across the bed to protect roots from cold temperatures.
-An alternative is to mulch the bed with 8 inches of loose straw or hay and add phosphorus and potassium rich cottonseed meal and wood ashes across the mulch.
+Where you cut back top growth, mound 3 or 4 inches (7.6-10cm) of soil over crowns, or add 3 to 4 inches of aged manure and compost across the bed to protect roots from cold temperatures.
+An alternative is to mulch the bed with 8 inches (20cm) of loose straw or hay and add phosphorus and potassium-rich cottonseed meal and wood ashes across the mulch.
 Deep mulching is important in cold regions to protect asparagus from tip-kill in spring and feeding is important for future spear production.
-A decline in spears is commonly the result of lack of nutrients.
+A decline in spears is commonly the result of a lack of nutrients.

 Leave winter mulch in place until the danger of a freeze has passed in late winter or early spring, then pull the mulch back and ready the bed for the spring harvest.